Table of Contents

 Shutter speed is adjusted to let in more light and the same is true for exposure time.
 As galaxies and nebulae in deep space are so faint we need to expose our camera for many seconds or even minutes to be able to image anything sufficiently.
 But exposure time is not the only consideration for correct final exposure of the image.

-Let’s now check out the different settings you will need to adjust for the correct exposure.
+Let’s now check out the different astrophotography settings you will need to adjust on your camera for the correct exposure.

 In photography, the ISO setting adjusts the gain in the brightness of the image in a DSLR camera.
 It is the setting that amplifies the strength of the light that is captured.